micaiahwallace/github-pr-api/README.md

 $ # Inside the project directory, install dependencies using npm
 $ npm install

-$ # Start up the server, the api url will be log to the console
+$ # Start up the server, the api url will log to the console
 $ npm start # Append CLI options here
 ```